p3nGu1nZz/plasma-arc/SECURITY.md

 - The core application code
 - Dependencies and libraries
 - Documentation and configurations

+## Security Best Practices

+In addition to reporting vulnerabilities, we encourage all contributors to follow security best practices:
+- Keep dependencies up to date.
+- Review code changes for potential security issues.
+- Use secure coding guidelines and tools.

 We thank you for your efforts to make the Plasma Arc Project secure for everyone.